crossplane/crossplane/design/one-pager-change-logs.md

 We could generate standard Kubernetes events with that capture all of the data we are proposing to store for each change log entry, likely stored as annotations on the events.
-However, given that we propose to store the entire object before and after a given operation is performed, this would likely be too large for what a standard `Event` and its annotations, or the underlying etcd storage, would allow.
+However, given that we propose to store the entire object's state as well as other data, this would likely be too large for what a standard `Event` and its annotations, or the underlying etcd storage, would allow.
 Relying on annotations also would diminish the portability and ease of access of the data to a wide variety of tools.

 ### Kubernetes Audit Logs